-It would be nice if all the investors and markets move solely on the basis of fundamentals and economic and financial analysis of businesses.
+It would be nice if all the investors and markets move solely based on fundamentals and economic and financial analysis of businesses.
 But at times investors lack self-control, act irrational, and make decisions based more on emotions than facts.
 The study of these influences on investors and markets is called behavioral finance.

 What is Behavioral Finance?

-You could say Behavioral Finance came about as a way to explain in a rational way the irrational behavior of markets and investors or, as one acclaimed economist put it, finance from a broader social science perspective including psychology and sociology.
+You could say Behavioral Finance came about as a way to explain rationally the irrational behavior of markets and investors or, as one acclaimed economist put it, finance from a broader social science perspective including psychology and sociology.